 Day 7: Drive to Bekaa Valley & Explore Baalbek

 After spending two days in the Qadisha Valley, it was time to move away again.
 I set out to the Bekaa Valley as I wanted to visit the ruins of Baalbek.
 When I planned my trip, I just looked at the map and figured it was an easy 1 to 2-hour drive and I could easily manage it all on 1 day.

 I was wrong.
 I didn’t factor in that the road I saw on the map was actually a road over the mountains.
-Snow covered mountains, only open from June till September.
+Snow-covered mountains, only open from June till September.
 There was no way I could pass them.
-I decided for the alternative route over a smaller mountain range and not drive back to Beirut.
+I decided on the alternative route over a smaller mountain range and not drive back to Beirut.

 Tannourine Cedars National Park

 This would allow me to stop at the Tannourine Cedars National Park.
 Maybe I was overconfident from the solo hike the day before, but I figured I could visit the national park and take a short hike and then continue my road trip in Lebanon to the Bekaa Valley.

 The trip from Bcharre to Tannourine was breathtaking.
 I had the road to myself and the air was bright and crisp.
 I set out early in the morning and slowly crept up the steep, windy mountain pass.
 At a certain altitude, patches of snow lined the dirt road and I even took on a hitchhiking old man.

 Finally, I arrived at Tannourine Cedars National Park.
 I was the only one but the park ranger gave me a map and I happily stepped on the crisp snow.
 I followed a path around one of the easiest and shortest walks in the park.
 It took me nearly 1.5 hours to complete it as the ground was very unstable as the snow started to melt, making the ground slushy and slippery.
 I even trotted through knee-deep patches of snow, hoping I wouldn’t lose the trail.